A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - Uber/Lyft/Taxi TO the Open:

 - If considering a taxi or Uber/Lyft home after a night session, be prepared for a long wait, hassles, and a very (very) expensive ride with surge pricing.
 Getting an Uber/Lyft after an evening session when literally thousands of others are trying to do the same can be a nightmare.
 I tried it in 2016 as an experiment and here’s what happened: (1) Had to go to designated “zone 3” pickup area for cabs and users– a long walk from the South Gate near the globe (trying to meet them by the 7 train at Roosevelt is really tough given heavy traffic); (2) three Uber drivers cancelled on me after accepting before I finally get one; (3) Surge pricing was in effect, with a ride that should have cost $45 being quoted over $120.
-If you need to hire a car back home after a night session, consider the following instead:

 Alternatively, consider staying in Queens and biking!
 Fellow fan Mark shared his experience in 2019: “We packed our bikes and stayed at a nice AirB&B on Queens Boulevard, a little over 2 miles from the stadium.
 Queens has a great network of dedicated bike lanes and a friendly attitude toward bikers, and best of all – the terrain is flat!
 Once at the grounds, there are bike racks across from the South Gate entrance and in front of the security tent that handles baggage claim.
 It is a fun and hassle-free way to make the commute for anyone that so inclined!”